Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 # 8. Static Hydrostatic Pressure and Dynamic Mechanical Stress

-One of the fundamental engineering challenges in piezoelectric underwater energy harvesting is the distinction between static hydrostatic pressure and dynamic mechanical deformation.
+One of the fundamental physical principles in piezoelectric underwater energy harvesting is the distinction between static hydrostatic pressure and dynamic mechanical deformation.

 Hydrostatic pressure increases with depth according to